06mferrier/06mferrier.github.io/index.md

-Hello, and welcome to my small corner of the internet.
+Welcome to my small corner of the internet.
 This will serve as an online portfolio of writing I have produced, and provide a link to my CV.
 Observant visitors will notice that there is no content here yet.
 This is not a mistake; this website is under construction.